-3.1 Equality Impact Assessment
+- 3.1 Equality Impact Assessment - 3.1.1 A reduction in the financial support offered to the voluntary organisations could have a significant impact on the borough's residents in respect of the support they can access. - 3.1.2 In the event the committee's decision is to withdraw funding a full EIA would require completion.

-- 3.1.1 A reduction in the financial support offered to the voluntary organisations could have a significant impact on the borough's residents in respect of the support they can access. - 3.1.2 Any reduction in financial support would also disproportionately impact those who are already vulnerable, and for those who the cost-of-living crisis is having the greatest impact.
+3.1.3 Any reduction in financial support would also disproportionately impact those who are already vulnerable, and for those who the cost-of-living crisis is having the greatest impact.